growing alabama.png

 Markets

-The Alabama Forestry Foundation works with state and national partners to promote wood-based construction and provides information to key decision makers in order to grow markets for forest products.
+Working with state and national partners, Alabama Forestry Foundation promotes wood-based construction and provides information to key decision makers in order to grow markets for forest products.

 Untitled design (53).png